ChrisDarley/generated_features_human_activity_recognition/README.md

 Using linear discriminant analysis, accuracy greater than 96% can be achieved when predicting the activity being performed.

-This notebook and the accuracy achieved is meant to be a benchmark of success for the cnn based model found here:
+This notebook and the accuracy achieved is meant to be a benchmark of success for the cnn based model found here: https://github.com/ChrisDarley/cnn_activity_recognition.
+I am attempting to see how closesly I can approximate the accuracy of lda on the generated features by using cnn architecture on the raw accelerometer and gyroscope data.